Moebytes/Moebytes/README.md

 - A browser extension that can download tracks from Soundcloud.

 ⚡ Technologies that I know:
-- Javascript
-- Typescript
-- Python
+- Javascript/Typescript
 - HTML
 - CSS/LESS
+- Python
 - SQL
 - React

+🤔 I might look into these someday:
+- A personal website
+- An image board website
+- A desktop or mobile app
+- A VST plugin

 <!--
 **Tenpi/Tenpi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.